 West Cornwall · TR13

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Porthleven, that work is shaped by the place itself — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward fishermen's cottages above the harbour and Victorian terraces.
+A TR13 site visit comes before a Porthleven sketch, every time — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward modern coastal homes set back from the cliff and Victorian terraces.

 - Conservation Area